rochars/wavefile/README.md

 - Create wav files
 - Read wav files
 - Change the bit depth of the audio
+- Change the sample rate of the audio
 - Read and write RIFF tags
 - Set and delete cue points and their labels
 - Create regions in wav files